Dec. 14, 2017

 Included in your aligners box, Movemints are mints designed to help your aligners sit better.

-They help seat your clear aligners and make them more comfortable in your mouth, especially if you’re having trouble getting the aligners to snap in all the way or if there’s a little extra space between your teeth and the aligners.
+They help seat your aligners and make them more comfortable in your mouth, especially if you’re having trouble getting the aligners to snap in all the way or if there’s a little extra space between your teeth and the aligners.

-Put them in your mouth and chew on them several times a day until your clear aligners fit better.
+Put them in your mouth and chew on them several times a day until your aligners fit better.
 They’ll also provide an extra minty flavor while seating your aligners.

 Cold popsicles, smoothies and frozen fruit are all delicious snacks, but their cool temperatures can also help to soothe a sore mouth.
-Give it a try — but don’t forget that you have to remove your clear aligners before eating or drinking anything other than cool water.
+Give it a try — but don’t forget that you have to remove your aligners before eating or drinking anything other than cool water.

 If you want some prolonged cooling relief but don’t feel like eating anything, applying an ice pack to the outside of your mouth can have a similar effect.

-Whatever you do, keep wearing your clear aligners.
+Whatever you do, keep wearing your aligners.
 If you stop for a day or two, it’ll become harder to put them back in, which could make the discomfort last longer than it would otherwise.

 If you’ve tried a few remedies and you’re still feeling discomfort, or if you’re experiencing significant pain, call our Customer Care team right away.
 They can provide additional tips specific to your treatment plan to make your teeth aligners easier to wear.